This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Whipped Spider Web and Coral Stitch

-The whipped spider web stitch gives designs a raised, web-like texture that’s perfect for flowers or web patterns.
+The whipped spider web stitch adds a striking, raised texture, perfect for floral centers or intricate web variations.

 Chain and Specialized Stitches